TabulateJarl8/random-junk/asm/asm_web/README.md

 I was bored and wanted to write some more assembly so I decided a web server would be a pretty interesting thing to write.
 I was able to learn how web servers actually work at an operating system level which I've never actually bothered to learn, so that was pretty cool.

  - `web_server.asm` - this contains the actual web server that I wrote.
 It currently has the ability to bind to 127.0.0.1:8000 and serve an `index.html` in the same directory.
 If the `index.html` isn't present, the client is presented with an nginx-like 404 page.
+There is also support for a 500 error if something else goes wrong when reading the file.
 In the future, I may add:
    - [x] Specifying a port as an argument
    - [ ] Ability to render all HTML files in a `pages/` folder dynamically from the URL
    - [x] Better error reporting (error messages and exit with errno code)